Wole308/acts-project/README.md

 Xilinx FPGA

 ## Configuring ACTS
-ACTS can be configured to specify a number of parameters such as (1) platform to run acts: 0 for cpu and 1 for fpga, (2) number of processing elements per FPGA, which should equal the number of processing elements synthesized unto the FPGA as shown above (3) whether ACTS should run in synchronous or asynchronous mode, etc. More examples shown in ./evaluate_run.sh.
-To configure ACTS environment, go to evaluate_run.sh and specify desired paramaters.
+ACTS can be configured to specify a number of parameters such as (1) platform to run acts: 0 for cpu and 1 for fpga, (2) number of processing elements per FPGA, which should equal the number of processing elements synthesized unto the FPGA as shown above (3) whether ACTS should run in synchronous or asynchronous mode, etc.

 ```cpp
 "USAGE: ./host [--xware] [--num_pes] [--run-in-async-mode?]"